probeiuscorp/fslc-presentations/functional-programming/slides.md

 *even for impure, imperative languages!*

-## The Problem
+## Our problem

-Suppose in JavaScript, you want to paint to a canvas, and repaint whenever some state changes.
-This is an impure sample.
+Suppose you want to paint to a canvas, and repaint whenever some state changes.

 ```ts
 let position = { x: 0, y: 0 }